How to Use SendGrid’s SMTP Settings in EasyMail7 to Send Email Newsletters

 EasyMail7 will automatically fill in the SMTP server (smtp.sendgrid.net), port (587), and security protocol (STARTTLS).
 SendGrid also supports the port 2525 without SSL.

-Now check the “My server requires authentication” option and enter your SendGrid account login username and password.
+Check the “My server requires authentication” option and enter your SMTP login credentials:

 Click “Test” to test the SMTP settings.